 Multi-State Paternity Attorneys at Stange Law Firm

 According to recent data, approximately 40 percent of all children born in the United States are born out of wedlock.
-Sometimes, unmarried parents are in a relationship, but the relationship ends.
-In another case, the parents may have never been in a committed relationship.
+Sometimes, unmarried parents are in a relationship that ends.
+In other cases, the parents may have never been in a committed relationship.

 Either way, there is perhaps no more contentious area than paternity and child custody.
 When custody and child support issues involve non-married couples, the situation is often murky to most people, leaving parties on both sides frustrated and confused about how to resolve the issue fairly and in the child’s best interests.